How to Find Your GMAT Motivation

 Recognize the Importance of GMAT Skills

 Your GMAT skills transcend the exam and carry over into your daily life, which also should provide GMAT motivation.
 Without a doubt, these skills will help you in school, work, and beyond.
-For example, through preparing for Critical Reasoning questions, you can become a more decisive thinker, a person who is well-versed in logic, decision making, and executive functioning.
+For example, by preparing for Critical Reasoning questions, you can become a more decisive thinker, a person who is well-versed in logic, decision-making, and executive functioning.
 You can become “the smartest person in the room” with your Critical Reasoning skills.

 And Reading Comprehension?
 Well, you’ll be reading for the rest of your life.
 Can you imagine how much more you can learn and apply if you are super skilled at comprehending written information?